advancedmysql/The-Art-of-Problem-Solving-in-Software-Engineering_How-to-Make-MySQL-Better/Chapter5.md

 ### 5.20.8 AI Summary

-Integrating AI into MySQL offers many impactful opportunities and is a primary focus for future development.
+Integrating AI into MySQL offers many impactful opportunities and is one of the main focuses for future development.

 ## 5.21 How MySQL Internals Work in a Pipeline Fashion?